 “The biggest reason I see people fail at PLAs is because their feed was sloppy.
 If you’re telling Google the wrong information, it’s very hard to make sure you get the sale.

-Google’s default campaign with All Products product group will not provide optimal results, as it offers no method for customer segmentation.
+Google’s default campaign with All Products product group in a single campaign will not provide optimal results, as it offers no method for customer segmentation.
 With this setting, you will pay the entire inventory and end up paying for useless clicks.

 Nevertheless, it’s possible to segment a Google Shopping campaign.
-For example, instead of lumping all of my sushi-related product offerings into one bucket, I can segment products—and spend more for the products that perform better.
+For example, instead of lumping all of my sushi-related product offerings into just one ad group, I can segment products—and spend more for the products that perform better.

-By segmenting products, I can invest more in the high-selling sushi knives and less in other products that aren’t producing the same revenue volume.
+By segmenting products, I can invest more in the high-selling sushi knives and less in other products that aren’t producing the same order volume.

-When investing in a Google Shopping campaign, the key is to structure the campaign in a way that allows you to remain in the driver’s seat.
+When investing in a Google Shopping campaign, the key is to structure your multiple campaigns in a way that allows you to remain in the driver’s seat.

 Structuring a campaign is almost like ad targeting.

-Instead of just throwing away a lump sum on Google Shopping, you can separate different elements of your account.
+Instead of just throwing away a lump sum on one generic campaign, you can separate different key elements of your account.

 Powered by selectively increased ad spending, your best-selling products will get seen more often by the people who want to buy them.
 Done correctly, you’ll see your overall return jump significantly.